dustedmtl/lastu/docs/USERGUIDE.md

 You can download the application on OSF at https://osf.io/j8v6b/files/osfstorage:
  - Under `software`, download the appropriate package (`.zip` for Windows, `.dmg` for macOS).
  - Open the package and drag the application (`.exe` for Windows, `.app` for macOS) to your desired location.
-   - If this is your first time using the software, also drag the `wm2.ini` file to the same location.
+   - If this is your first time using the software, also drag the `lastu.ini` file to the same location.
    - Otherwise you can keep using the old configuration file.

 For databases, go to https://osf.io/7hrbv/files/osfstorage.